mosip/documentation/docs/registration-client-developers-guide.md

 <img src="_images/registration-client-run-configurations.png" width="750" height="450">

 3. Click Apply and then debug it (starts running).
-You can see a popup which shows informative messages of what is happening in background while Registration Client UI is loading and Application will be launched.
+You can see a popup which shows informative messages of what is happening in background while Registration Client UI is loading and the application will be launched.